thegetty/intrometadata/source/glossary.html.md

 search engine

 A computer program that allows users to search electronic resources.
-In the context of the World Wide Web, the term usually refers to a program that searches a large index of web pages generated by an automated web crawler. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">web search engine</span>.
+In the context of the World Wide Web, the term usually refers to a program that searches a large index of web pages generated by an automated web crawler.
+See also <span class="Helv-Lt-Std-Bold-Cond">web search engine</span>.

 searching